ssp21/ssp21-spec/ssp21.md

 4. The outstation mixes the entire received message into its copy of the *handshake hash*.

-5. The outstation then transmits a message containing its own ephemeral public DH key and certificate data.
+5. The outstation then transmits a *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate data.

 6. The outstation mixes its entire transmitted message into the *handshake hash*.